w326004741/Final-Project/README.md

 ### Brief Introduction:

-  This is the timetable APP of our team development.
+  This is our team developed android APP.

   It is called Timetable and it is used for plan the daily schedule.